Psychology and the Construction of Reality: Challenges to Naive Realism

 The Three Theories and the Tree Example

-In this case of the tree’s reality, the native realists would argue that the tree was there, and the tree was real based on its objective physical attributes.
+In this case of the tree’s reality, the naive realists would argue that the tree was there, and the tree was real based on its objective physical attributes.
 Just because the person didn’t see it doesn’t alter the trees reality.
 Had they focused their perceptions on the tree they would have seen it as it objectively existed.

 The indirect realists would say that the tree existed, but the person did not perceive it.
 This means that there wasn’t conscious awareness of the tree, but it was still processed and interpreted subconsciously.
 These theorists would say that whatever was encoded into the brain could influence the person whether it was conscious or not.